-ALTERNATIVE(S): The Regents may not approve the program or may request further information.
+ALTERNATIVE(S): The Regents may or may not approve the program or may request additional information.

 FISCAL IMPACT: No additional funds are required.
-The programs can be supported by the projected tuition and fees revenue.
+The program can be supported by the projected tuition and fee revenue.

 CHANCELLOR'S RECOMMENDATION: That the Education Policy and Student Life Committee recommend that the Board of Regents approve the proposal from Frostburg State University to offer the Bachelor of Science (B.S.) in Elementary Education / Special Education Dual Certification Program.